guillaume-rico/SharpIR/README.md

 | 0,45 | 75 |
 | 0,42 | 80 |

-Using MS Excel, we can found folowing formula (For distance > 10cm) :
+Using MS Excel, we can calculate function (For distance > 10cm) :

 Distance = 29.988 X POW(Volt , -1.173)